arcteta/arcteta/README.md

 ## Hi there 👋

-## the peak of the best programming languange this century
+## peak of the best programming language this century

 ```
 console.log({}+"x")